cyrilyared/Tarbas-CJ/README.md

 In order to estimate the time an individual might spend waiting in a line, a group of coordinates of individuals in a line along with an estimated waiting time per each individual in the line is provided to `EstimateTime.java`.
 It then returns the amount of time an individual has to spend in line.

+## Line Training Data

+Training data for what constitutes a line can be generated from `LineGenerator.java`.
+This creates a randomly generated queue in terms of `(x, y)` coordinates with some deviation and adds randomly generated extraneous datapoints.
+This data has labels identifying if the point is in the queue (1) or not (0).

+## Tarbas

+All scripts (Java and Python) are run directly from `Tarbas.java.` All configuration can be specified in the file.
+Images can be placed in the designated directory for processing.

 Contributors: Alexander Asfar, Michel Majdalani, Cyril Yared